sdmalek44/little-shop-redux/README.md

 ## Usability

-The application has been styled.
+- [ ] The application has been styled.

-The application uses a balanced, considered color scheme.
+- [ ] The application uses a balanced, considered color scheme.

-The application implements a font (that is not the default font).
+- [ ] The application implements a font (that is not the default font).

-The application utilizes a nav bar.
+- [ ] The application utilizes a nav bar.

-The style shows evidence of intentional layout.
+- [ ] The style shows evidence of intentional layout.

-Space and text is balanced.
+- [ ] Space and text is balanced.
 White space is used to visually separate content.

-The application is easily usable.
-The user can intuitvely navigate between different portions of the application without manually entering the URL or using the back button on their browser.
+- [ ] The application is easily usable.
+The user can intuitively navigate between different portions of the application without manually entering the URL or using the back button on their browser.

-The application is minimally responsive.
+- [ ] The application is minimally responsive.

-The application follows the design laid out in [these wireframes](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module2/projects/Little%20Shop%20WireFrames.pdf).
+- [ ] The application follows the design laid out in [these wireframes](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module2/projects/Little%20Shop%20WireFrames.pdf).

 ## Instructions

-Iterations 1-11 must be completed in order to consider the project complete.
+* Iterations 1-11 must be completed in order to consider the project complete.
-Please TDD throughout.
-Tests are expected for all features and all models.
+* Please TDD throughout.
+Tests are expected for all features and all models including model methods.

 ## Base Expectations